Asian Recipes/ Condiments and Sauces/ Japanese/ Recipes/ Side Dish

 What is Nikumiso?

-Nikumiso (肉味噌) translates to miso meat.
+Nikumiso (also written as niku miso or 肉味噌) translates to miso meat.
 It’s a thick sauce made from pork mince, mushrooms and popular Japanese seasonings such as sake, soy sauce and red miso paste.

 It’s often served as a side dish or accompaniment to a meal, found in both restaurants and homemade on the tables of many Japanese households.